jeffreycassidy/FullMonteSW/README.md

 The compiler can be specified when CMake is _first_ run by using the CMAKE_C_COMPILER and CMAKE_CXX_COMPILER options.
 To change the compiler, you must nuke the build directory and re-run CMake (this is a CMake quirk).

-The script below can be used as an example.
+The script below can be used as an example (**Make sure to specify an absolute path whenever a path is needed**).
+**Also, make sure you have an 'include' directory in "/usr/lib/jvn/<any java installation>** If there is not any, re-install the same java version, and then export JAVA_HOME to be the path to that java installation.

 ```
 mkdir -p FullMonteSW/Build/ReleaseGCC